truehxckid/app-ads.txt-extractor/README.md

 - Thanks to all the app stores for providing developer information
 - Built with Express.js, Axios, and Cheerio
-- Optimized with modern JavaScript features
+- Optimized with modern JavaScript features (ES modules, Web Workers, Streaming API)
+- Uses modular CSS architecture for improved maintainability
+- Updated May 2025